Jennifer J. Clark

 Jennifer J. Clark is an American academic and author.
-Clark is Knowlton School Distinguished Professor and Head of the City and Regional Planning Section, in the College of Engineering at Ohio State University.
+Clark is a Knowlton School Distinguished Professor and Head of the City and Regional Planning Section, in the College of Engineering at Ohio State University.
 She is a Fellow of the American Association of Geographers, and a Fellow of the Regional Studies Association.
-Clark twice won the Best Book Award from the Regional Studies Association in 2009, (Note: with Susan Christopherson, for their 2007 book, Remaking Regional Economies: Power, Labor, and Firm Strategies in the Knowledge Economy.) and in 2022.
-She is also the recipient of the 2021 Urban Affairs Association's Best Book Award.
+Clark has provided expert testimony before the US Congress and policy advice and consulting to the OECD, the Canadian, UK, and US governments and serving on nongovernmental policy commissions and committees.

 Early life and education

 Clark was born in Boston, Massachusetts, and grew up in San Antonio, Texas.
 She graduated from Wesleyan University (Note: Mentioned in the "Biographical Sketch" section of her doctoral dissertation) with a double major in history and religion.

 Clark earned a Master of Planning (MPlan) from the University of Minnesota's Humbert H. Humphrey School of Public Affairs, and a Ph.D. in City and Regional Planning from Cornell University.